santhosh9528/Sales-Performance-Target-Reconciliation-Management-MIS-automated/README.md

 - Duplicate Transactions
 - Sales Without Collections
 - Orders Without Sales Records
+- Reconciliation Exceptions

-This helps management focus on exceptions instead of manually reviewing every transaction.
+Instead of manually reviewing every transaction, management can focus directly on high-priority exceptions.

 ---

-## 7. MIS Automation
+# 🔟 MIS Automation

-The reporting workflow is designed so that new daily data can be processed without manually rebuilding the entire report.
+The reporting workflow is designed so that updated business data can be processed without manually rebuilding the entire MIS.

-Automation uses:
+Automation is implemented using:

 - Excel Power Query
 - SQL
 - Python

-### Automated Workflow
+### Automated MIS Workflow

 ```text
 New Daily Data